ManageIQ/manageiq.org/source/blog/2014-09-18-sprint-12-demo-results-and-video.html.md

 - bug squashing
 ---

 We just finished up the Sprint 12 demo, ended September 9.

-View the sprint demo below -
-<iframe width="560" height="315" src="//www.youtube.com/embed/M5NITPIlA38" frameborder="0" allowfullscreen></iframe>
+<iframe width="640" height="360" src="//www.youtube.com/embed/M5NITPIlA38" frameborder="0" allowfullscreen></iframe>

-If you want to go over the highlights of what is in the sprint demo, I'm posting the notes below -
+If you want to read the highlights of the sprint demo, notes are posted below:

 ## Sprint 12 Demo Highlights